13w13/Big-Data-Spring-2020-SGH-Pump-it-Up-Data-Mining-the-Water-Table/index.md

 > - Present you the framework I implemented to handle one online data challenge and receive advice if any to improve it !
 > - I had a little more time to prepare this presentation.
 I have used the package [Slidify](https://github.com/ramnathv/slidify) which is a tool to create, customize and publish, reproducible HTML5 slide decks using R Markdown.

-> - You can follow this slide within your browser by clicking to this [link].
+> - You can follow this slide within your browser by clicking to this [link](https://13w13.github.io/Big-Data-Spring-2020-SGH-Pump-it-Up-Data-Mining-the-Water-Table/#1).
 I will ask you a small participation in a slide !

 --- .segue .quote .dark